ChristopherWilks/snaptron-experiments/README.md

 # snaptron-experiments
 contains code and scripts to re-create analysis function experiments from the Snaptron paper

+Requirements:

+Python 2.7
+R with ggplot2

+Intermediate results will still be produced even if Rscript is not found in the path.

 ## Analyses

 1. Shared sample count (SSC)